nxtreaming/socks-to-http-proxy/README.md

 - Pair with `--conn-per-ip` to bound per-client impact during spikes; start with 500 and tune based on upstream capacity and concurrency patterns.

 - CONNECT (HTTPS tunneling) is unaffected by `--force-close` and will remain stable with the existing idle timeout.
 - Keep the idle timeout (`--idle-timeout`, default 540s) aligned with your operational requirements.
-Lower it to reclaim idle tunnels more aggressively in resource-constrained environments.
+For CONNECT tunnels it acts as an idle timer (resets on traffic; closes after a quiet window).
+For normal HTTP (non-CONNECT) requests it acts as a per-request timeout: exceeding it aborts the upstream connection and returns 504 Gateway Timeout.
+Lower the value to reclaim idle/stuck connections more aggressively in resource-constrained environments.

 ### Examples